IOC to change process of Olympic bid races, host elections

 LAUSANNE, Switzerland (AP) — Olympics hosted in multiple cities or countries.
 Bidders pro-actively invited.
 Candidates recommended with possibly no opponents.

-Radical changes in how and when Olympic hosts are picked were voted in Wednesday as the International Olympic Committee looks to avoid negative headlines and angering local taxpayers following referendum losses and excessive spending on white elephant venues.
+Radical changes in how and when Olympic hosts are picked were voted in Wednesday as the International Olympic Committee looks to avoid negative headlines and angering local taxpayers following referendum losses and excessive spending on white-elephant venues.

 Stung by recent public votes in Europe and Canada, the IOC agreed that future bidders could need to win a referendum before entering a race.